Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Introduction

 Spurious compressibility has non-negligible implications.
 Advecting particles through vector fields with artificial sources and sinks damages volume conservation and causes uniformly distributed particles to clump and spread.
-Alternatively, reducing discretization error by significantly increasing grid resolution fails to address the root cause and is too costly regardless: simulation time scales cubically or worse with grid resolution.
-Irregular solid boundaries further exacerbate the issue because standard grid-based interpolants are essentially oblivious to obstacles; obstacle-aware cut-cell interpolants \cite{Azevedo2016} improve enforcement of the no-normal-flow condition at the cost of worsening compression artifacts.
+Alternatively, reducing discretization error by significantly increasing grid resolution fails to address the root cause and is too costly regardless: simulation time typically scales at least quartically with grid resolution.
+Irregular solid boundaries further exacerbate the issue because naive grid-based interpolants are essentially oblivious to obstacles; obstacle-aware cut-cell interpolants \cite{Azevedo2016} improve the no-normal-flow enforcement at the cost of worsening compression artifacts.

-We therefore propose a new velocity interpolation approach, which we call the \emph{Curl-Flow} method, that guarantees an analytically divergence-free interpolated velocity field by construction.
-As the name implies, we construct the velocity field ${\mathbf{u}}$ by taking the curl (${\nabla \times}$) of a second vector field, ${\boldsymbol{\psi}}$, known as a \emph{vector potential}:
+To guarantee an analytically divergence-free interpolated velocity field by construction, we instead form the velocity field ${\mathbf{u}}$ from the curl (${\nabla \times}$) of a second vector field, ${\boldsymbol{\psi}}$, known as a \emph{vector potential}: